wkrippne/minishell/README.md

 Pipes are implemented and working, also $? and environment variables. ctrl-C, ctrl-D and ctrl-\ are behaving correctly.

-Following commands work:/n
+Following commands work:

-◦ echo with option -n /n
+◦ echo with option -n

-◦ cd with only a relative or absolute path /n
+◦ cd with only a relative or absolute path

-◦ pwd with no options /n
+◦ pwd with no options

-◦ export with no options /n
+◦ export with no options

-◦ unset with no options /n
+◦ unset with no options

-◦ env with no options or arguments /n
+◦ env with no options or arguments

-◦ exit with no options/n
+◦ exit with no options

 You need to have the readline library installed on your system.